How to Take Care of a Teacup Puppy | Raising Tiny DogsLast updated: August 2, 2016

-- Forti-Cal nutritional supplement – Give it to them twice a day minimum, and be sure to feed them afterwards.
+- Doc Roy's® Forti Cal nutritional supplement – Give it to them twice a day minimum, and be sure to feed them afterwards.
 The vitamins are what are important here; the calories are just a plus.
 It can also be used for fast energy and strength if you do see hypoglycemia.
 Forti-Cal is not just helpful at weaning; it should be used for several months after sale, as well.

 - Rice baby cereal keeps bulk in the diet and needs to be used after the puppy is hypoglycemic.
 A three-day course is best, twice a day.
 The cereal moves easily through a syringe and you can add Forti-Cal and granular vitamins to it if you want.
 This helps keep the intestine moving and the appetite up.
 If they are on a lot of high calorie supplements, vitamins are important.